aidanbx/gpxVis/README.md

 # GPXVis
 Visualizes GPX files in a 3D map, primarily for cycling, support for heart rate, cadence, and power.

+Built using the processing API, peasyCam, and OpenGL all in Java

 ![alt text](https://github.com/abarbieu/gpxVis/blob/master/gpxvisdemo.gif "shader issues, flight control")

 ### TODO:
-Create setup script
+* Create setup script
-Add example outputs
+* Wrap program in executable

-## Usage
+## Set Up
-Compile with javac, make sure class path includes all jars in /library/
+Include all jars in /library/ to ClassPath
+Compile with javac GpxVis.java, run with java GpxVis

 Uses processing, PeasyCam, and OpenGL